JarryShaw/darc/docs/source/darc/sites/index.rst

 module should have a :func:`loader` function, e.g.
 :func:`~darc.sites.default.loader`.

-The function takes the :class:`~selenium.webdriver.Chrome` object with proxy settings and a :class:`~darc.link.Link` object representing the link to be loaded, then returns the :class:`~selenium.webdriver.Chrome` object containing the final data of the loading process.
+The function takes the :class:`~selenium.webdriver.chrome.webdriver.WebDriver` object with proxy settings and a :class:`~darc.link.Link` object representing the link to be loaded, then returns the :class:`~selenium.webdriver.chrome.webdriver.WebDriver` object containing the final data of the loading process.

 .. autofunction:: darc.sites.loader_hook